 For SaaS applications that must connect to customer or partner data, SD-WAN doesn’t work.

 SD-WAN adoption is expected to grow rapidly over the next few years, with most companies implementing some form of SD-WAN within the next 5 years.

 For enterprises, SD-WAN is commonly seen as the modern way to build WAN connectivity to clouds, branch offices, and data centers.
 While still requiring teams of highly experienced network engineers (or managed service providers) to build and maintain these tailored networks, they provide a number of security and routing improvements that make them attractive to VPN and MPLS users.

 However, not all WANs involve a single organization connecting internal IT resources.

-SaaS application providers must build connectivity from a single application to many customer data sources.
+SaaS application providers must build connectivity from a single application to many customer or partner controlled data sources.

 These WANs must be handled differently than a typical enterprise network.
 For SaaS application providers, typical SD-WANs may initially seem like the right answer, but upon further inspection still do not meet their needs.

 The challenges with typical SD-WAN include: